 If you would like to try a complementary therapy, check with your cancer specialist or GP before using it.
 This is important because some complementary therapies should be avoided during, and for a short time after, cancer treatments.

-You may find our booklet Cancer and complementary therapies helpful (see page 130).
+We have more information in our booklet Cancer and complementary therapies (see page 140).

 YOUR FEELINGS AND RELATIONSHIPS